 Terminating Date means the earliest of the following dates:

-1 July 2021;
+1 July 2021; or

-the date that Dalrymple Bay Coal Terminal Pty Ltd ACN 010 268 167 ceases to be the Operator; or
+the date that Dalrymple Bay Coal Terminal Pty Ltd ACN 010 268 167 ceases to be the Operator.

-the date that the handling of coal at the Terminal ceases to be a “declared service” for the purposes of the QCA Act.

 Trading SCB means a Supply Chain Business that solely engages in the trading of secondary capacity at the Terminal and which includes, as at the Commencement Date, Brookfield Port Capacity Pty Ltd ACN 134 741 567.